 - Patient Care

-The tenure-track applies to Basic Science and Clinical faculty members.
+The tenure-track applies to Basic Science and Clinical faculty (hired before fall 2016).

 The tenure track for Basic Science Faculty is reserved for individuals who have earned a minimum of a doctorate (Ph.D.) or equivalent terminal degree in Health Sciences, with a primary focus in basic and/or applied research.
 Appointees in this track are expected to be dedicated to scholarly contributions and teaching pharmacy students primarily in didactic and laboratory courses, and have research output and extramural research funding support in line with their ranks.
 Appointees to this track are under the Pharmaceutical Sciences Department.